BlueAcura/min-linux/README.md

 a extremely useless linux "distro" that runs on hopes and prayers, you can grab the newest version from the releases tab

+also if you want to compile the kernel n shi i left my .config in this repository (the init file the system uses is also in here)

 # tf does ts even have
 uhhh